hbittelbrunn/silverpeak_ecv_bootstrap/README.md

-# Silver Peak Edge Connect EVE-NG Bootsrap
+# Aruba Edge Connect EVE-NG Bootsrap
-Quickly bootstrap a Silver Peak Virtual Edge Connect assigning a desired Orchestrator, registering with Account/Key, and assigning MAC addresses to interfaces (up to 9 total: mgmt0, wan/lan0-3).
+Quickly bootstrap a Aruba Virtual Edge Connect assigning a desired Orchestrator, registering with Account/Key, and assigning MAC addresses to interfaces (up to 7 total: mgmt0, lan0-1, wan0-3).

 # Requirements
-- Leverages silverpeak_python_sdk for API calls to Edge Connect
+- Leverages [Pyedgeconnect](https://pyedgeconnect.readthedocs.io/en/latest/index.html) for API calls to Edge Connect
     - Included subscripts that can be individual called:
         - silverpeak_ec_assign_orch.py -- Function for assigning an Orchestrator and Account to an Edge Connect
         - silverpeak_ec_automap.py -- Function for assigning available MAC addresses to interfaces based on incrementing MAC's